Are summer hours good for businesses working remotely?

 How many hours can I cut before workers are eligible for unemployment?

 Unemployment laws provide payments to employees who lose their jobs or have their hours reduced.
-The number of hours you can cut before your workers become eligible for unemployment varies by state.
-You may need to check your state’s laws to ensure you don’t cut hours too far and risk having your employees eligible to claim unemployment.
+The number of hours you can cut before your hourly workers become eligible for unemployment varies by state.
+You may want to check your state's laws to ensure you are aware of the risks of cutting hours back too far.

-It is also important to seek feedback from your employees if employee retention is a priority, as workers who need the hours may find new employment elsewhere.
+It is also important to seek feedback from your employees.
+If employee retention is a priority, workers who need the hours may find new employment elsewhere.

 How do I craft a summer hours policy for my Employee Handbook?